 Figure 4: The mangled PV panels in this picture illustrate the nature of broken solar panels; the glass cracks but the panel is still in one piece.
-Image Source: http://img.alibaba.com/pho-to/115259576/broken_solar_panel.jpg
+Image Source: http://img.alibaba.com/photo/115259576/broken solar panel.jpg

 PV panels constructed with the same basic components as modern panels have been installed across the globe for well over thirty years.3 The long-term durability and performance demonstrated over these decades, as well as the results of accelerated lifetime testing, helped lead to an industrystandard 25-year power production warranty for PV panels.
 These power warranties warrant a PV panel to produce at least 80% of their original nameplate production after 25 years of use.
-A recent SolarCity and DNV GL study reported that today's quality PV panels should be expected to reliably and efficiently produce power for thirty-five years.4

-Local building codes require all structures, including ground mounted solar arrays, to be engineered to withstand anticipated wind speeds, as defined by the local wind speed requirements.
-Many racking products are available in versions engineered for wind speeds of up to 150 miles per hour, which is significantly higher than the wind speed requirement anywhere in North Carolina.
+A recent SolarCity and DNV GL study reported that today's quality PV panels should be expected to reliably and efficiently produce power for thirty-five years.4 ing products are available in versions engineered for wind speeds of up to 150 miles per hour, which is significantly higher than the wind speed requirement anywhere in North Carolina.
 The strength of PV mounting structures were demonstrated during Hurricane Sandy in 2012 and again during Hurricane Matthew in 2016.
-During Hurricane Sandy, the many large-scale solar facilities in New Jersey and New York at that time suffered only minor damage.5 In the fall of 2016, the US and Caribbean experienced destructive winds and torrential rains from Hurricane Matthew, yet one leading solar tracker manufacturer reported that their numerous systems in the impacted area received zero damage from wind or flooding.6

-In the event of a catastrophic event capable of damaging solar equipment, such as a tornado, the system will almost certainly have property insurance that will cover the cost to cleanup and repair the project.
+During Hurricane Sandy, the many large-scale solar facilities in New Jersey and New York at that time suffered only minor damage.5 In the fall of 2016, the US and Caribbean experienced destructive winds and torrential rains from Hurricane Matthew, yet one leading solar tracker manufacturer reported that their numerous systems in the impacted area received zero damage from wind or flooding.6 that will cover the cost to cleanup and repair the project.
 It is in the best interest of the system owner to protect their investment against such risks.
 It is also in their interest to get the project repaired and producing full power as soon as possible.
 Therefore, the investment in adequate insurance is a wise business practice for the system owner.
 For the same reasons, adequate insurance coverage is also generally a requirement of the bank or firm providing financing for the project.